SebVay/Multi-Module-Report/integration-app/README.md

 - Verifying module detection and grouping logic
 - Validating line count calculations for changes

 ## Publishing and Running Danger

 To publish the module locally and run Danger:

-- Run the script: `./run_danger.sh` in `integration-app`
+- Run the script: `./danger/run_danger.sh`
-    - This will first publish the artifacts locally ([local-maven-repository](../build/local-maven-repository))
+  - This will publish the artifacts locally in the project's build dir: `../build/local-maven-repository`
-    - Then execute Danger with the Dangerfile.df.kts configuration